lamini-ai/lamini-examples/prompt_engineering.md

 :white_check_mark: `"Explore the consequences of excessive diet cola consumption."`

-Now consider the prompts below, where the first prompt is overly complex, while the second one is concise.
+Now consider the prompts below.
+The first prompt is overly complex, while the second one is concise.

 :x: `"Analyze the nuanced interactions among diverse technological elements and their implications on the optimization of organizational processes within the ever-changing landscape of industries, elucidating both positive outcomes and potential challenges."`